dotnet/csharplang/proposals/improved-interpolated-strings.md

 This was done to support partial formatting scenarios where the user wants to stop formatting if an error occurs or if it's unnecessary, such as the logging case, but could potentially introduce a bunch of unnecessary branches in standard interpolated string usage.
 We could consider an addendum where we use just `Format` methods if no `TryFormat` method is present, but it does present questions about what we do if there's a mix of both TryFormat and Format calls.

+### Passing previous arguments to the builder

+There is unfortunate lack of symmetry in the proposal at it currently exists: invoking an extension method in reduced form produces different semantics than invoking the extension method in normal form.
+This is different from most other locations in the language, where reduced form is just a sugar.
+We have a couple of potential options for resolving this:

+* Special case extension methods called in normal form.
+This feels pretty icky: why are extensions special here?
+* Allow other previous parameters to be passed to the builder.
+This gets complicated quickly: how do we determine what to pass to the builder?
+What if the builder has a `GetInterpolatedString` method that accepts the first parameter, but not the receiver, of an instance method?
+* Pass parameters to the builder marked with a specific attribute, a la `EnumeratorCancellation` support.
+This would need rules about whether we pass the receiver (maybe if the method is marked we pass the receiver, and we don't in the general case?), and what we do if parameters _after_ the string parameter are annotated, but it seems like a potential option.

+Some compromise is likely needed here, but either direction has complications.
+Some scenarios that would be affected by this is the `Utf8Formatter` below, or existing api patterns that have an `IFormatProvider` as the first argument.

+### `await` usage in interpolation holes

+Because `$"{await A()}"` is a valid expression today, we need to rationalize how interpolation holes with await.
+We could solve this with a few rules:

+1. If an interpolated string used as a `string`, `IFormattable`, or `FormattableString` has an `await` in an interpolation hole, fall back to old-style formatter.
+2. If an interpolated string is subject to an _implicit\_string\_builder\_conversion_ and _applicable\_interpolated\_string\_builder\_type_ is a `ref struct`, `await` is not allowed to be used in the format holes.

+Fundamentally, this desugaring could use a ref struct in an async method as long as we guarantee that the `ref struct` will not need to be saved to the heap, which should be possible if we forbid
+`await`s in the interpolation holes.

+Alternatively, we could simply make all builder types non-ref structs, including the framework builder for interpolated strings.
+This would, however, preclude us from someday recognizing a `Span` version that does not need to allocate any scratch space at all.

+### Builders as ref parameters

+Some builders might want to be passed as ref parameters (either `in` or `ref`).
+Should we allow either?
+And if so, what will a `ref` builder look like? `ref $""` is confusing, as you're not actually passing the string by ref, you're passing the builder that is created from the ref by ref, and has similar potential issues with async methods.

 ## Other use cases